 Professor Dame Jocelyn Bell Burnell

-We are delighted to confirm that Professor Dame Jocelyn Bell Burnell, the pioneering British astrophysicist, will give a plenary lecture at the 61st LIYSF.
+Professor Dame Jocelyn Bell Burnell, is a pioneering British astrophysicist.
 She was awarded in 2018 a special Breakthrough Prize in fundamental physics for her much celebrated discovery of pulsars in 1967 and a “lifetime of inspiring leadership in the scientific community”.
 Dame Jocelyn is a Visiting Professor at the University of Oxford in the Department of Physics and a Professorial Fellow in Physics at Mansfield College.

 Dame Jocelyn made “one of the most significant scientific achievements of the 20th Century”, as stated by the BBC.
 This pulsar discovery, first observed by Dame Jocelyn was awarded the Nobel Prize in Physics in 1974, however Dame Jocelyn was excluded from the recipients of the prize, as research students were not included.
 This has been widely discussed and many believe Dame Jocelyn should have been awarded the prize.
 This discovery led to one of the first empirical confirmations of Einstein’s theory of general relativity.